ChathuAbeyrathna/ChathuAbeyrathna/README.md

 ### 🚀 Current Projects:
 - **GAMER**: A web app for the gaming community that includes features like game discovery, chat, and user-generated content.
 - **Glidex**: A transportation mobile app focused on optimizing travel experiences.
-- **ACMS (Academic Course Management System)**: A platform for managing IoT field resources and students interactions.
+- **ACMS (Assistive Content Management System)**: A platform for managing IoT field resources and students interactions.

 ### 💻 Technologies I'm Working With:
 - **Frontend**: React.js, Tailwind CSS, React Native, JSX